-Ready Player One (2018) marks the first Steven Spielberg-directed film project for Warner Bros.
+This marks the first Steven Spielberg-directed film for Warner Bros.
 Pictures since A.I.
 Artificial Intelligence (2001).

 Some controversy emerged after Tye Sheridan was cast.
 Casting website Cast It Talent had advertised that the film was seeking "unknown talent" for the lead role.
 Several people sent in audition videos in hopes of being cast.
 When news of Sheridan's casting came out less than a day after the casting campaign ended, the reaction of people who auditioned ranged from understanding that they likely wouldn't be picked to outrage because they felt they had been lied to.